From "At-Risk" to "At-Promise"

 One of God's Many Children

 Adolph is a "quiet doer" and it could be pretty hard to get a clear picture of him.
 In essence, Adolph was "the stone that the builder refused," who eventually became the capstone.
 To start, Adolph is special.
 He was special when we met back as undergraduate students at the College of William and Mary.
 He was always a bit challenging to understand, but always easy to love.
-I found him to be super intelligent, and have incredible work ethic supported by his keen self-discipline and self-confidence.
+I found him to be super intelligent, and have incredible work ethic supported by his keen self-discipline and healthy self-confidence.
 I also came to appreciate his amazing sense of humor, and his brilliantly strange deep thinking - but in a uniquely adorable kind of way.
 Today, he continues to display unprecedented leaps of creativity and insight.
 Most would not know the depths of his research as he now writes to be useful and not to sound smart.
 Some may be surprised to find out about his numerous successful business endeavors prior to becoming an educator that helped him create a sizable net worth to semi-retire before he reached retirement age.
 He is also featured in the comic book series "The Real Adventures of Captain 85" as Professor B, a scientific genius, mentor and advisor to Captain 85.
 Many are shocked to learn that Adolph left his community in search of a better life, and once he found it, he returned to live in his childhood community to help others do the same.
 Our office is located 3 blocks from the projects where Adolph was reared.
 Adolph has always been an extremely committed high performing educator, a passionate social justice advocate, a thriving entrepreneur and a fun loving husband and father.
 He continues to demonstrate that he can handle any situation with great poise, maturity, and exceptional intellectual ability, and often coupled with hilarious anecdotes.
 Adolph meets each challenge head on and refuses to quit!
 He does not let the fame or the pressure weigh him down.
 In fact, Adolph is least interested in fame and glory as we quite frequently turn down "Reality Shows" and other televised talk-show host offers.
 He enjoys working outside of his introvert comfort zone, but not so much as to compromise his integrity or value system.
 Adolph doesn't carry his mission on his shoulders.
 He's modest about it.
 He is built for this!
 I've learned so much from him.
 I look at him everyday, and he inspires me.
 I knew he would be a great husband, father and provider when he told me that he would only love God more than me.
 I've never had anyone who supported me so much.
 He is also always the first to say thank you and the first to apologize.
 He also does his best to keep me out of casinos.
 I feel so blessed.
 Adolph is the best thought leader speaker most have ever heard, however he is an even more phenomenal listener.
-He has worked with clients from around the world and from ALL walks of life as a much sought-after and highly skilled peak performance coach.
+He has worked with clients from around the world and from ALL walks of life as a much sought-after and highly skilled peak performance coach and respected leadership advisor.
 To the delight of our children over the years, many of his celebrity clients have come to our home for dinner under cover of nightfall.
 Very few are aware that of utmost importance to Adolph and our entire staff is the establishment of a million dollars scholarship endowment for hardworking young people, whereby Adolph contributes 1/3 of all consultation fees to its development.
 You can see he absolutely loves life and people.
 Truth is, his soul is most pleased when he is pouring out inspiration and information to others, and his soul is healed when he is working with children and the elderly.
 I have found that fans appreciate Adolph no matter what.
 Maybe, it's the zest evident in the way he views life and carries himself through life.
 Or, maybe, it's because he is so authentic, warm, and approachable.
 Regardless of what Adolph is going through personally or professionally, he walks his talk...DANCING THROUGH THE STORMS of life with a smile on his face and joy in his heart.
 Adolph is a magnificent bridge-builder and an extremely giving person.
 He is always looking for ways to make life better for others.
 If you haven't yet booked Adolph, I hope you will soon!
 His goal is not to do more engagements around the world, but to create LASTING positive change wherever he does an engagement.

 Doc's Best Half